inpsyde/composer-asset-compiler/README.md

 ### Isolated cache

-Composer Assets Compiler normally doesn't change the behavior of package manager, it only move current working directory to the package path and execute whatever processing script was configured.
+Composer Assets Compiler normally doesn't change the behavior of package manager, it only move current working directory to the package path and execute whichever processing script was configured.
-We have experienced that in bigger projects with multiple packages to process sometimes package manager's cache gets "bungled" .
-If that happens a possible solution is to set `isolated-cache` to true, that ensures each package uses a different cache folder (under the system's temp folder) and usually that solves the issue.
+We have experienced that in bigger projects with multiple packages to process sometimes package manager's cache gets "bungled" and processing fails.
+If that happens a possible solution is to set `isolated-cache` to true.
+That ensures each package is processed making use of a different cache folder (under the system's temp folder), and usually that solves the issue.

 Activating `isolated-cache` has a performance cost, but could be useful is some situations.
 In any case, the preferred way to solve *both* "bungled cache" and performance issues is using pre-compiled